Helianthus agrestis Pollard

 Bloom Time: Early autumn

-Helianthus agrestis is an annual herb up to 6 feet (1.8 m) tall.
-One plant can has up to 15 flower heads, each with about 12 ray florets surrounding 50 or more disc florets.
-The outer ray flowers are bright yellow while the disk flowers in the center are flattened and brownish purple.
-The leaves are rather broadly oval-shaped compared to some of the similar species, rough to the touch on the upper surface, and primarily alternate on the stem.
+Helianthus agrestis is an annual herb that grows up to 6 feet (1.8 m) tall.
+One plant can have up to 15 flower heads, each with about 12 ray florets surrounding 50 or more disc florets.
+The outer ray flowers are bright yellow while the disk flowers in the center are flattened and brownish-purple.
+Leaves are rather broadly oval-shaped than some of the similar species, rough to the touch on the upper surface, and primarily alternate on the stem.
 The stem is branched and hairy.